System of a Down: Toxicity and Steal This Album! (2001–2003)

 Guitarist Daron Malakian met Serj Tankian for the first time in 1992 before forming the band a couple of years later.

 On September 3, 2001, System of a Down planned to launch their second album at a free concert in Hollywood as a "thank you" to fans.
 To a parking lot built for 3,500 people, about 10,000 more came, prompting the fire marshal to cancel without notice at the last minute.
 Fans waited for more than an hour for the group to appear, but when a banner hanging at the back of the stage that read "System of a Down" was removed by security, the audience rushed the stage, destroying all the band's touring gear (approximately $30,000 worth of equipment) and began to riot, throwing rocks at police, breaking windows, and knocking over portable toilets.
 The riot lasted six hours, during which six arrests were made.
 The band's manager, David "Beno" Benveniste, later said that the riot could have been avoided if the group had been permitted to perform or had they been allowed to make a statement at the concert regarding the cancellation.
 System of a Down's scheduled in-store performance the next day was cancelled to prevent a similar riot.

 The group's big break arrived when their second album, Toxicity, debuted at No. 1 on the American and Canadian charts.
-The album has eventually achieved 3x multi-platinum certification in the United States.
+The album eventually achieved 7× Platinum certification in the United States.
 It was still on top in America during the week of the 9/11 attacks and the political environment caused by the attacks added to the controversy surrounding the album's hit single "Chop Suey!"; the song was taken off the radio as it contained politically sensitive lyrics according to the 2001 Clear Channel memorandum at the time such as "I don't think you trust in my self-righteous suicide".
 Regardless, the video gained constant play on MTV as did the album's second single, "Toxicity".
 Even with the controversy surrounding "Chop Suey!" (which earned a Grammy nomination), System of a Down still received constant airplay in the United States throughout late 2001 and 2002 with "Toxicity" and "Aerials".
 In May 2006, VH1 listed "Toxicity" in the number 14 slot in the 40 Greatest Metal Songs.